 Message from Chief Residents

-Hello and welcome to the UC Davis Department of Anesthesiology and Pain Medicine residency program.
-We are excited to share with you some of the unique characteristics of our program that makes UC Davis Health System an excellent place to become an anesthesiologist.
+Greetings and welcome to the UC Davis Department of Anesthesiology and Pain Medicine residency program.
+We are excited to show you why UC Davis Health System is a great place to work, learn, and train to be an anesthesiologist.
 Our program’s ultimate goal is to provide outstanding perioperative services to our patients.
 We also place a strong emphasis on providing a nurturing environment for resident growth through mentorship and teamwork.
-We have an excellent track record of matching residents into some of the most competitive anesthetic subspecialties, and this year was not an exception.
-Half of our 2012-2013 graduating class will be going onto fellowships in cardiothoracic, pediatric, critical care, and regional/acute pain subspecialties.

-Beginning in the first year of training, you will be paired with one of our anesthesia faculty to help guide you from learning the fundamentals of anesthesiology to helping you choose a career path.
-We start with an intensive boot camp for month one to maximize your didactic and clinical learning.
-After mastering the fundamental clinical skills during your first year, you will receive training in the subspecialties of anesthesia during your second year.
-This includes rotations in pediatric anesthesia, obstetrical anesthesia, neuroanesthesia, cardiovascular and thoracic anesthesia, ambulatory anesthesia, regional anesthesia, pain medicine, post-anesthesia care, critical care and anesthesia for transplant.
-Your third year will be dedicated to your unique career path.
+Beginning in your first year of training, you will be paired with one of our anesthesia faculty to help guide you from learning the fundamentals of anesthesiology to choosing your career path.
+We start with an intense and progressive boot camp during your first month to maximize your didactic and clinical learning.
+After mastering the fundamental clinical skills, you will receive training in the subspecialties of anesthesia starting the latter part of first year and into second year.
+This period includes rotations in pediatric anesthesia, obstetrical anesthesia, neuroanesthesia, cardiovascular and thoracic anesthesia, ambulatory anesthesia, regional anesthesia, pain medicine, post-anesthesia care, critical care and anesthesia for transplant.
+Your third year will be dedicated to your unique career path and training goals.
 You will have the opportunity to choose rotations based on your personal interests and have the option to dedicate time to research.

 Thank you for your interest in the UC Davis anesthesia program and we look forward to seeing you during your application process.

 Chief Residents 2014-2015